nicholasrussellconsulting/nrc-next-carousel/README.md

 The `loadingComponent` is what will appear before the blurUrl is loaded.
 This defaults to a pulsating gray colored div.

+If you want to turn off automatic pausing when the user has their mouse hovering on the carousel, you can set `willPauseOnHover` to `false`.

 You can adjust the `slideDuration` to change the auto-play speed.
 And turn off auto-play with `noAutoPlay`.
 If the carousel should continue to auto-play even if the carousel is not in the viewport, you can use `willAutoPlayOutsideViewport`.

 You can turn off the default blur with `noBlur`.
 You can adjust the default quality of the initial blur image by using the `blurQuality` prop (use a number between 1-100).
 The larger the number, the better looking the image, but the worse the load time.